LauraWenderoth/training-dynamics/README.md

 # Diagnosing Medical Datasets with Training Dynamics

-Code is based on the code for this paper [Dataset Cartography: Mapping and Diagnosing Datasets with Training Dynamics](https://aclanthology.org/2020.emnlp-main.746) at EMNLP 2020.
+Code is based and adapted on the code for this paper [Dataset Cartography: Mapping and Diagnosing Datasets with Training Dynamics](https://aclanthology.org/2020.emnlp-main.746) at EMNLP 2020.

 This repository contains implementation of data maps, as well as other data selection baselines for the MEDQA dataset.